dragon7-fc/misc/algorithm/LeetCode/README.md

         for(int i = 0 ; i<n; ++i) {
             bucket[diff[i]]++;
         }

+        // shrink difference = nums1[i] +/- k1 = nums2[i] -/+ k2
+        // k1 and k2 are all same operation to smaller difference
-        int k = k1 + k2;
+        // if have budget, just consume it int k = k1 + k2;
         for(int i = M; i > 0; --i) {
             if(bucket[i] > 0) {